emhalsey/web-crawler/README.md

 ####

-1\) You will need to download the following libraries:
+1) You will need to download the following libraries:

-&nbsp;- bs4 | BeautifulSoup
+- bs4 | BeautifulSoup

-&nbsp;- collections | dequeue
+- collections | dequeue

-&nbsp;- requests
+- requests

-&nbsp;- urllib | robortparser
+- urllib | robortparser

-&nbsp;- urllib.parse | urlparse, urljoin
+- urllib.parse | urlparse, urljoin

-&nbsp;	i) This can be done in your terminal using the `pip install` command.
+  a) This can be done in your terminal using the `pip install` command.

-&nbsp;	ii) If you use Anaconda, DO NOT use `pip`.
+  b) If you use Anaconda, DO NOT use `pip`.
 This is unsafe and can cause dependency issues.
 Instead, open the Anaconda Shell and use `conda forge`.

-2\) Open the program in your IDE of choice.
+2) Open the program in your IDE of choice.
 Move all the import statements to the top of the program.

-&nbsp;	i) Having imports dispersed throughout the program may cause issues when running in an IDE.
+  a) Having imports dispersed throughout the program may cause issues when running in an IDE.

-3\) Run the program and follow the prompts.
+3) Run the program and follow the prompts.
 They should read:

-&nbsp;	Enter what you're searching for:
+      `Enter what you're searching for:`

-&nbsp;	Enter the starting URL for the web crawl:
+      `Enter the starting URL for the web crawl:`

-4\) Watch the magic happen!
+4) Watch the magic happen!